 Circumstances permitting, and to the extent practicable, the selection of employees for recall will be based on the criteria that were applied to the layoffs themselves if there are more employees eligible for recall than positions available to fill.
 When layoffs occur over a period of time, the Board will take relative length of separation from service into consideration in assigning recall priority, other factors being equal.
 In no case will any right to be recalled to employment extend beyond one year from the effective date of the employee's layoff.
-Recalled employees will retain credit for the tenure, years of service, and the pay and benefit status they held on the effective date of their layoff.
-No pay, benefits, status, or additional rights will accrue or be credited to the recalled employee for the time he or she has been laid off.
+Recalled employees will retain credit for the tenure, years of service, and the pay

-5.15.4 Notice - Notification of layoff and recall shall be by United States certified or registered mail, hand delivery, or such other means as are reasonable under the circumstances.
+- and benefit status they held on the effective date of their layoff.
+No pay, benefits, status, or additional rights will accrue or be credited to the recalled employee for the time he or she has been laid off. - 5.15.4 Notice Notification of layoff and recall shall be by United States certified or registered mail, hand delivery, or such other means as are reasonable under the circumstances.
 Upon receipt of notification of recall, a laid-off employee shall respond affirmatively to the notice of recall in accordance with such specific directions or instructions as may be contained therein.
-Any laid-off employee who does not so respond or who otherwise declines an offer of recalled under the terms of this policy.
+Any laid-off employee who does not so respond or who otherwise declines an offer of reemployment by the Board will be deemed to have waived any right to be recalled under the terms of this policy.